ker0s3ner/ker0s3ner/README.md

 </div>

 <p align="center">
   ▮ I make lots of different apps.
-I'm also the founder of Gamma Studios (feel free to check it out, we make cool shit.
+I'm also the founder of <a href="https://gammastudios.xyz" target="_blank">Gamma Studios</a> (feel free to check it out, we make cool shit.
 Also privacy focused? crazy) ▮
 </p>

 <p align="center">